-Note: To use the mirroring feature of the XVM Volume Manager or to access a mirrored volume from a given node in a cluster, you must purchase install the appropriate FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
+Note: To use the mirroring feature of the XVM Volume Manager or to access a mirrored volume from a given node in a cluster, you must purchase install the appropriate FLEXIm license.

 Figure 1-16 shows a mirror that is composed of two slices.